UfSoft/trac-google-ads/README.txt

-TracAdsPlugin
+TracGoogleAds
 =============

-TracAdsPlugin_ is of course a trac_ plugin designed to display ads on your trac_ environment.
+TracGoogleAds_ is of course a trac_ plugin designed to display ads on your trac_ environment.

 The main feature of the plugin is that it allows the user to persistently_